aleung-c/IRC_server-client/README.md

 ```

 This makes a simple multi-client friendly chat program.
 Here are some output examples.
-On the right, you can see the server's running output, and the three windows on the right are clients communicating:
+On the left, you can see the server's running output, and the three windows on the right are clients communicating:

 Connecting to the server: